kausthubtm/fix_n_build/README.md

-# fix_n_build
+# FIX 'n' BUILD
 ![Screenshot](frontpage.png)

 Fix-n-build is a online platform to hire workers (carpenters, plumbers, painters etc..).
 It is a website built using django framework.
+This makes the tiresome processes of hiring workers a simple one where u can hire workers with just a few clicks!

 # Features completed
 1. User authentication and creation. (registration).